wamp-proto/wamp-proto/rfc/text/advanced/meta_api_registrations.md

 #### wamp.registration.on_unregister

-Fired when a session is removed from a subscription.
+Fired when a session is removed from a registration.
 The event payload consists of positional arguments:

 * `session|id`: The ID of the session being removed from a registration.
 * `registration|id`: The ID of the registration from which a session is being removed.